tsdt00/General/README.md

 # General
-General Code for all to see
+General Code for all to see and share